 Smoking weed has a long history – there’s no doubt about that.
 Research suggests smoking cannabis has been around for at least 2,500 years.
-It was grown for grain and fiber but also for ritual, medical, and even recreational purposes.1
+It was grown for grain, fiber, ritual, medical, and even recreational purposes.1

 Smoking is also the most commonly associated consumption method for the plant.
 Of course, smoking any substance comes with its own potential health risks.
 If there’s a way to mitigate risk, though, what’s the healthiest way to smoke weed?